 What is the Commuter Challenge?

 Commuter Challenge celebrates active and sustainable transportation by encouraging Canadians to leave their vehicle at home and hop on their bike, take transit, walk or telecommute.
 These actions contribute to reducing vehicle emissions, air pollution and stress levels!
 The Challenge takes place during Canadian Environment Week, which is May 31 - June 6, 2020.

 Here's how the Commuter Challenge works:

-- Assign a coordinator and register your workplace/business on the Commuter Challenge website.
+- Assign a coordinator and register your workplace on the Commuter Challenge website.

 - Throughout the week encourage your employees to use sustainable transportation at least one day (the more often the better!).
 Organize virtual events and other activities to encourage employees to participate; it’s completely up to you how you organize the Challenge at your workplace.

-- Have employees log their trips on the website (the workplace coordinator can also log bulk results if that’s easier).
+- Have employees log their trips on the website.

 - Track results and see the impact you’re making – last year almost 1,500 workplaces across Canada participated and more than 235,000 kilograms of CO2 was avoided during the challenge!